anoma/nspec/docs/arch/system/state/resource_machine/primitive_interfaces/proving_system/index.md

 ### Resource logic proving system choice

 Resource logic proof is the most common proof type.
-Each [action](./../../data_structures/action.md) that modifies the state of `n` resources (creates or consumes) has at least `n` resource logic proofs attached to it.
+Each [[Action | action]] that modifies the state of `n` resources (creates or consumes) has at least `n` resource logic proofs attached to it.
 In principle, the predicate checked with each proof can be different for all `n` proofs.
 For that reason, the proving system of choice should support easy proof instantiation process for new predicates (e.g., a SNARK that requires a trusted setup ceremony initiated for every predicate is probably not the most efficient choice for this proving system).

 ### Compliance proving system choice